bgamari/ghc-wiki-import/unlifted-data-types.md

 **Why do we need a new kind `Unlifted`, does `#` work OK?** Actually, it would; but with a new kind, we can make a distinction between types with uniform representation (boxed), and types without it (unboxed).

+**Can I unlift newtypes/type synonyms/...?** This is probably OK, in which case this proposal should be called `UnliftedTypes` instead?